rchancode/clj-thymeleaf/README.md

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

-THYMLEAF is a Copyright © of The THYMELEAF Team (http://www.thymeleaf.org/license.html)
+THYMELEAF is a Copyright © of The THYMELEAF Team (http://www.thymeleaf.org/license.html)